-For instance, older people become sleepier much faster, they wake up earlier, and thus don’t enjoy as much deep sleep as they used to.
+For instance, older people become sleepier much faster; they wake up earlier and thus don’t enjoy as much deep sleep as they used to.

 These changes in sleep patterns are generally considered as part of the aging process.
 But the truth is they are not.
-Since sleep is just as vital to older people as it is to all of us, it is important to know how to deal with sleep problems related to old age.
+Since sleep is just as vital to older people as it is to all of us, it is essential to know how to deal with sleep problems related to old age.